Tokugawa Tsunayoshi: Shōgun (1680–1709)

+The political structure within which Tsunayoshi governed was the bakuhan system.
+It established a national authority in the shōgun as well as a regional authority in the daimyō; it also included an increasing amount of bureaucracy to manage both the centralization of power and decentralization of power.
+This was the feudal hierarchy that Tsunayoshi enforced through the strict application of the samurai code, as he interacted with the shinpan (related houses), fudai (house daimyō), and tozama (outside vassals) daimyō.
 Immediately after becoming shōgun, Tsunayoshi gave Hotta Masatoshi the title of Tairō, in a way thanking him for ensuring his succession.
 Almost immediately after he became shogun, he ordered a vassal of the Takata to commit suicide because of misgovernment, showing his strict approach to the samurai code.
 He then confiscated his fief of 250,000 koku.
 During his reign, he confiscated a total of 1,400,000 koku.

 In 1682, shōgun Tsunayoshi ordered his censors and police to raise the living standard of the people.
 Soon, prostitution was banned, waitresses could not be employed in tea houses, and rare and expensive fabrics were banned.
 Most probably, smuggling began as a practice in Japan soon after Tsunayoshi's authoritarian laws came into effect.
 In 1684, Tsunayoshi also decreased the power of the tairō after the assassination of Masatoshi by a cousin in that same year.

 Nonetheless, due again to maternal advice, Tsunayoshi became very religious, promoting the Neo-Confucianism of Zhu Xi.
 In 1682, he read to the daimyōs an exposition of the "Great Learning", which became an annual tradition at the shōguns court.
 He soon began to lecture even more, and in 1690 lectured about Neo-Confucian work to Shinto and Buddhist daimyōs, and even to envoys from the court of Emperor Higashiyama in Kyoto.
 He also was interested in several Chinese works, namely The Great Learning (Da Xue) and The Classic of Filial Piety (Xiao Jing).
 Tsunayoshi also loved art and Noh theater.

 In 1691, Engelbert Kaempfer visited Edo as part of the annual Dutch embassy from Dejima in Nagasaki.
 He journeyed from Nagasaki to Osaka, to Kyoto, and there to Edo.
 Kaempfer gives us information on Japan during the early reign of Tokugawa Tsunayoshi.
 As the Dutch embassy entered Edo in 1692, they asked to have an audience with Shogun Tsunayoshi.
 While they were waiting for approval, a fire destroyed six hundred houses in Edo, and the audience was postponed.
 Tsunayoshi and several of the ladies of the court sat behind reed screens, while the Dutch embassy sat in front of them.
 Tsunayoshi took an interest in Western matters, and apparently asked them to talk and sing with one another for him to see how Westerners behaved.
 Tsunayoshi later put on a Noh drama for them.